 New life has been given to Lions Park in Port Coquitlam.
 Previously enjoyed and loved by the community as a unique tire park, residents of the area were hoping that the tires would remain as a play element in the revitalized park.
 Van Der Zalm and Associates repurposed the tires in their unique design as planters, and...
 Learn More

 King George Park in Richmond is enjoying a new playground thanks to the vision and fund raising efforts of a parent in the community as well as the generosity of the City of Richmond.
 This park is unique in its design, as a rubber mounded platform was added beside the slide to offer wheelchair and caregiver accessibility. ...
 Learn More

 The City of Kamloops wanted to revitalize the wading pool in Prince Charles Park.
 Design aspects of this project were extremely important to the City.
 Their wish was to have a variety of sea creatures, with expressive eyes in vibrant colours that would appear to come to life with the movement of the water.
-Marathon...
+Marathon Surfaces was...
 Learn More

 The Courtyard at Chemainus Health Centre is an area that is frequented by senior’s with dementia and their visiting friends and families.
 The Managing staff at the health centre wanted to convert the concrete surfacing in this area to a safer surfacing more suitable to the special needs of their patients.
 Marathon Surfaces installed Landsafe pour in place safety...
 Learn More

 The Vancouver Society of Children’s Centres (VSOCC) wanted to transform their Library Square locations playground into a space that would promote learning in sustainability, agriculture and environmental conservation.
 Marathon installed Landsafe pour in place recycled safety surfacing in natural colours of beige and green.
 The porous rubber surfacing was poured around an existing maple tree to cover...
 Learn More